-I’m Paul Signorelli, a San Francisco-based writer, trainer, presenter, social media strategist, learning advocate, and consultant with more than 20 years of experience working with a variety of companies and organizations.
+I’m Paul Signorelli, a San Francisco-based writer, trainer, instructional designer, presenter, social media strategist, and consultant with more than 20 years of experience working with a variety of companies and organizations.
 My associates and I help you address the wicked problems you face in your workplace.

-Content on this blog is meant to reflect the work we do and the innovations we help diffuse, and the playful approach we take: helping to promote first-rate workplace learning and performance—training—efforts while also keeping up with technology and e-learning trends as well as with the sort of strategic planning issues which keep people at the center of the dizzying array of tools available to all of us.
-We work to bring those affiliated with service-oriented companies together, and we strive to serve as resources and inspiration to anyone who is trying to make sense of the rapid rate of change which keeps all of us involved in our endeavors as trainer-teacher-learners; and we occasionally take on large-scale community-organizing efforts like San Francisco’s Hidden Garden Steps project.
+Content on this blog is meant to reflect the work we do, the innovations we help diffuse, and the playful approach we take: helping to promote first-rate workplace learning and performance—staff training—efforts while also keeping up with technology and online-learning trends as well as with the sort of strategic planning issues which keep people at the center of the dizzying array of tools available to all of us.
+We work to bring those affiliated with service-oriented companies together; we strive to serve as resources and inspiration to anyone who is trying to make sense of the rapid rate of change which keeps all of us involved in our endeavors as trainer-teacher-learners; and we occasionally take on large-scale community-organizing efforts like San Francisco’s Hidden Garden Steps project.

 I’m looking forward to hearing from you and hope you’ll help make this a great meeting place for all of us involved in creative approaches to workplace learning and performance (staff training) as well as onsite and online community-building.